mtauha/TripMate/README.md

 TripMate is your ideal companion for dynamic and efficient travel planning.
 Download it today and explore the world hassle-free!

-*Note: Make sure you have MySQL server installed on your device before configuring the project.
+*Note: Make sure you have MySQL server installed on your device before configuring the project.*

-Note: If you are copying and pasting paths and its not working then convert '/' to '\' and try again.*
+*Note: If you are copying and pasting paths and its not working then convert '/' to '' and try again.*